Jamess-Lucass/dotfiles/README.md

 ```

 ## Updating
-To synchronize your environment with the main branch you can run 'dotfiles' from your shell.
+To synchronize your environment with the main branch you can run `dotfiles` from your shell.